Greek government wins confidence vote, bigger battles loom

 After demanding a long list of changes to Greece's latest rescue package when it took power last month, the three-party coalition has struck a more conciliatory tone in recent days as it faces the prospect of running out of cash without more aid.

-It has pledged to push through privatisations and long-discussed structural reforms, saying those were the first steps to regaining credibility with lenders.
+It has pledged to push through privatizations and long-discussed structural reforms, saying those were the first steps to regaining credibility with lenders.

 "We don't want to change the targets of the bailout but that which is causing recession and hampering us from attaining those goals," Prime Minister Antonis Samaras said in a speech before the confidence vote.